tobami/codespeed/README.md

 * Download the last stable release from [http://github.com/tobami/codespeed/downloads](http://github.com/tobami/codespeed/downloads), unpack it and install it with `python setup.py install`.
-* To get started, you can use the `example` directory as a starting point for your Django project, which can be normally configured by editing `example/settings.py`.
+* To get started, you can use the `sample_project` directory as a starting point for your Django project, which can be normally configured by editing `sample_project/settings.py`.
-* For simplicity, you can use the default sqlite configuration, which will save the data to a database named `example/data.db`
+* For simplicity, you can use the default sqlite configuration, which will save the data to a database named `sample_project/data.db`
-* Create the DB by changing to the `example/` directory and running:
+* Create the DB by changing to the `sample_project/` directory and running:

         python manage.py syncdb